 {% endarchiveParams %}

-Example four: Manually create an array and concatenate
+Example four: Manually create an array and connect

-In the template, we sometimes also need to manually create a temporary array and then perform the concatenation operation.listThe filter helps us quickly define an array in the template.
+In the template, sometimes we also need to manually create a temporary array and then perform a connection operation.listThe filter helps us quickly define an array in the template.

 `twig {% set my_data